Steps Of Listening In Acting

 2) Receiving Stimulus in Visceral Ways

-Breaking down the interaction and understanding the first moment of being affected by another is a critical thing for Artists to understand.
 Canvas Painters go through this same thing but in relationship to their art.
-The moment of first being affected by another person, idea, or thing is the first moment of a break in concentration of just Being.
+The moment of first being affected by another inspiration or idea and to receive it internally long enough to have it come out as expression.
+The first moment of a break in concentration outside of the Being (Emotional) work is fantastic!
 This is the first real stimulus that occurs outside of Being.
 That first moment if filled with all sorts of information for the listener if they are open to hearing it.

 The easiest way to look at this is by seeing it between two people who have similar interests.
 As soon as one offers a sincere interest of theirs to the other the other will immediately start to identify with it.
-If Jealousy or other factors like it are out of the way the two individuals will start to resonate with each other their similarities.
-This is the natural exchange and process that is involved in steps of listening in acting.
+If you take a vibrating b chord in a guitar and strum it you will see all the b chords of guitars not being played vibrating.
+Visceral talent operates in a way like vibrations.
+Vibrations resonate within the actor viscerally and then the connected actors feel the effects of it.
+If Jealousy or other factors like it are out of the way between actors then they can create something together.

-Authors Note: “Acting is the Craft of Listening.”
+KEYNOTE: Acting is the Craft of Listening.

 Further Note: I have made this mistake as a teacher to take students to the points of which I knew they were capable but beyond what they were even unconsciously aware of.
 It is a place where a director has righter than an Actor has the right to be able to achieve. – this is interesting to be able to discuss prior to the beginning of Work booking Yourself.